Rundu Urban

 In 2013 the Kavango Region of which Rundu was the capital, was split into Kavango East and Kavango West.
 Rundu became the capital of Kavango East, and Rundu Urban also belongs to this region.

 Politics

+Rundu is traditionally a stronghold of the South West Africa People's Organization (SWAPO) party.
 Ambrosius Haingura, a prominent internal SWAPO organizer prior to independence, was the first councillor elected to represent Rundu Urban in the 1992 regional elections.
 He was re-elected in 1998 and served until his death in September 2000.